 You can see a list of companies on Haricare that sell telecare products, such as personal alarms.

 Assistive technology can be purchased from a range of suppliers, some offering a broad range of products and others specialising in products to meet specific needs.

 For information on products and suppliers, visit The Research Institute for Disabled Consumers (RIDC) website (external link).

 We recommend that you view any equipment before purchasing to make sure it meets your requirements.

-Our community alarm service supports a range of customers by providing technology within the home (often called Telecare).
-This can detect falls, improve the security of your home, or raise an alarm to our 24 hour 365 day service.
+Our Connected Care service supports a range of customers by providing technology within the home (often called Telecare).
+This can detect falls, improve the security of your home, or raise an alarm to our 24-hour 365-day service.

 The service is chargeable, and you will need to have an assessment first.